Poll tax (Great Britain): Opposition

 The change from payment based on the worth of one's house to a fixed rate was widely criticised as being unfair, and needlessly burdensome on those less well-off.
 Mass protests were co-ordinated by the All Britain Anti-Poll Tax Federation, other national networks such as 3D (Don't Register, Don't Pay, Don't Collect) and by hundreds of local Anti-Poll Tax Unions (APTUs), which were not aligned to any particular political grouping.
 In Scotland, where the tax was implemented first, the APTUs called for mass non-payment.
 As the tax neared its implementation in England, protests against it began to increase.
 That culminated in a number of poll tax riots.
-The most serious of those was on 31 March 1990 – a week before the implementation of the tax – when between 70,000 and 200,000 people demonstrated against the tax.
-The demonstration around Trafalgar Square left 113 people injured and 340 under arrest, with over 100 police officers needing treatment for injuries.
+The most serious of those was on 31 March 1990, the eve of the tax's implementation, when between 70,000 and 200,000 people demonstrated around Trafalgar Square.
+The demonstration left 113 people injured and 340 under arrest, with over 100 police officers needing treatment for injuries.
 There were further conflicts and protests, but none on the scale of the Trafalgar Square riot.

 As the amount of the poll tax began to rise and the inefficiency of local councils in their collection of the tax became apparent, large numbers of people refused to pay.
 Local councils tried to respond with enforcement measures, but they were largely ineffective given the huge numbers of non-payers.
-According to the BBC, up to 30 per cent of former ratepayers in some areas refused to pay.
+According to the British Broadcasting Corporation, up to 30 per cent of former ratepayers in some areas refused to pay.